hyosung11/Launch-School/Courses/journal.md

 08:47 Doing good work this morning studying.
 I'm always fresher and sharper in the mornings.

 09:27 I finished Lesson 3: Object Creation Patterns > Assignment 12.
 Summary.

+10:34 My iMac was running very slowly, so I rebooted it but that didn't work, so I shut it down and will restart it later.
+I hope it works then.
+Right now I'm thinking about how to study better and looked at Learning How to Learn stuff again:

+Powerful Reading

+1. Picture walk
+2. Read with care
+3. Active recall

+I'm glad I have my MBP to work with right now.